Leo Terrell: Radio career

 With former Los Angeles Superior Court judge Burton Katz, Terrell co-hosted the weekday talk show Terrell & Katz that debuted on June 3, 1996, on KMPC radio in Los Angeles.
 Terrell & Katz was a point-counterpoint program with Terrell as the liberal voice and Katz the conservative.
 Starting October 5, 1996, Terrell and Katz moved to weekends on KABC.
 Terrell continued to host a weekend legal show on KABC until August 15, 2010, and continues to be a recurring guest host for KABC's The Peter Tilden Show.
 As of July 2021, Leo has returned to KABC with a new daily afternoon drive show called Leo 2.0 Live @ 5.

+In a June 3, 2023 Twitter post, Leo Terrell announced he is no longer working at KABC AM 790.

 Legal career

-On December 4, 1990, Terrell became a member of the California Bar.
+On December 4, 1990, Terrell became a member of the State Bar of California.

 He was the Chairman of the Black-Korean Alliance, an Advisory Board Member for the U.S. Equal Employment Opportunity Commission (EEOC), and a member of the Statewide Commission Against Hate Crimes.
 Terrell wrote the book Your Rights at the Workplace--The Things Your Boss Won't Tell You in 1998.

 Terrell became a member of the NAACP in 1990 and did pro bono legal work for the organization.
 After Terrell expressed support for Carolyn Kuhl, a Los Angeles County judge nominated by President George W. Bush to the United States Court of Appeals for the Ninth Circuit whose nomination was filibustered in the U.S. Senate, he left the NAACP and accused the organization of "bullying" him out.
 NAACP Washington, D.C. office director Hilary O. Shelton responded: "He’s not an NAACP lawyer, not even a former NAACP lawyer.
 He’s done volunteer work for us, which we appreciate.
 But when he takes a position that is diametrically opposite from our position, he’s not speaking for us."